Featured Post

 Superman and Nedda in One Evening!

-Although I was somewhat shy, I went to meet Nedda’s parents the next day and told them that I would certainly appreciate a ride to New York since the airline strike was becoming more certain.
-Although I had a tentative date for that evening with my New Year’s Eve date, I invited Nedda to go out that evening, and then canceled my tentative date with the co-ed, whose identity I have no present recollection of.
-I think that I took Nedda to a movie and purposely didn’t try to give her a good night kiss because I thought it would be very awkward if she were to be offended by a good night kiss on the first date.
+Although I was somewhat shy, I went to meet Nedda's parents the next day and told them that I would certainly appreciate a ride to New York since the airline strike was becoming more certain.
+I invited Nedda to go out that evening.
+I took Nedda to a movie, and we drove around Miami Beach.
+I didn't try to give her a good-night kiss because I thought it would be very awkward if she were offended by one on the first date.
 [Remember, it was the 50s!]
-I knew that Nedda was a high school senior, but she said that she was eighteen.
-A couple of months later I learned that she had recently turned sixteen.
+I knew Nedda was a high school senior, and she said she was eighteen.
+Later, I learned that she had recently turned sixteen.

-The following morning I said goodbye to my parents and Sylvia and met Nedda and her parents for an early morning start for our road trip to New York.
+The following morning, I said goodbye to my parents and Sylvia, then met Nedda and her parents for an early start on our road trip to New York.
 It was a harrowing experience.
 I sat in the back seat of the family sedan with Nedda.
 She had her hair in curlers for most of the trip.
 She read magazines, chewed bubble gum, and chatted.
 Her father, Marty, drove like a maniac, and I doubted I would survive the trip.
 I frequently

 Spring Weekend 1959